 You may also have documented some unresolved issues that are acting as brakes in your life.

-The key to understanding if the past maintains a hold over our life is in how we respond with our "emotions" and "feelings" to present day circumstances.
+The key to understanding if the past maintains a hold over our life is in how we respond with our "emotions" and "feelings" in present day circumstances.

-When we experience negative emotions of any kind, e.g. hate, anger, jealousy, worthlessness, embarrassment, victimization, sadness, desperation, fear, etc. our reactions are usually response styles that we learned in the past.
+When we experience negative emotions of any kind, e.g. hate, anger, jealousy, worthlessness, embarrassment, victimization, sadness, desperation, fear, etc. our reactions are response styles that we learned in our past.

 This is called "Unconscious Feedback" which means an issue remains incomplete.